Art and Design

 We know . . . it's unusual for a church to run a community bicycle shop, but it's one way we live out our commitment to environmental justice, community-building and peace!
 Click here to learn more!

 The Pilgrim Center began in December, 2001, as one of the shared-space ministries of First Congregational Church.
 The Pilgrim Center is not a religious counseling program, as such, but spiritual guidance is available upon request.
 The church offers this shared-space program because of its belief that good mental health and spiritual well-being are intertwined.
-The Center has five counselors: Joel Chapman, PhD Director Denise Cox, MS Sandy Furrh, LCSW Emily Schultz, LCSW Michelle Cooper, PhD Most major insurance plans are honored.
+The Center has five counselors: Joel Chapman, PhD Director; Denise Cox, MS; Sandy Furrh, LCSW; Emily Schultz, LCSW; Michelle Cooper, PhD; and Catherine Dixon, MS, M.Div, LPC.
+Most major insurance plans are honored.
 Two of our therapists are also TennCare providers.
 All practitioners offer reduced fees for those qualified, depending upon the therapist's caseload.
 If we are unable to see someone, we make every effort to refer the person, when possible, to another agency.
 You may reach any therapist by calling 844-4357.
 Sorry, no appointments can be scheduled via e-mail.
 You must call us.
 Thank you.

-We have a whole lot of volunteer opportunities.
-You can help feed the hungry, help in the Clothes Closet, create art, garden, harvest honey . . .
+It takes a whole lot of volunteers to keep First Congo's ministries going!
+You can help feed the hungry, create art, tend gardens, harvest honey, welcome visitors, sing in the choir! . . .
 The best way to find out how to engage is to subscribe to our weekly email, "The Congo Beat".